-- A solution does not have to be co-located with a prioritized need or location as long as the purpose and effectiveness of a solution addresses the underlying issue(s). - A VTrans Need Category does not specify a type or mode of response.
-For example, a solution to a Need for Improved Reliability may not be a roadway-centric and can instead be addressed by multimodal infrastructure improvements such as transit or rail services or park-and-ride infrastructure.
+- A solution does not have to be co-located with a prioritized need as long as the purpose and effectiveness of a solution addresses the underlying issue(s). - A VTrans Need Category does not specify a mode-specific response.
+For example, a solution to a Need for Improved Reliability may not be roadway-centric and can instead be addressed by multimodal infrastructure improvements such as transit or rail services or park-and-ride infrastructure.
 Similarly, a Need for Improved Reliability may also be addressed by policies (e.g. variable pricing, occupancy or vehicle restrictions, etc.) or programs such as commuter assistance programs.